-Sim Harry is a litigation associate with Branch MacMaster having joined the firm in February 2016.
-Sim is an experienced litigator practicing in the areas of health law, medical malpractice, insurance defence, regulatory law and workers’ compensation.
+Sim Harry is an experienced litigator who practices in the areas of health law, medical malpractice, insurance defence, regulatory law, and workers’ compensation.

-Before law school Sim worked as a nurse in adult emergency, internal medicine and orthopaedic surgery.
+Prior to law school Sim obtained her Bachelors of Nursing from the University of Manitoba.
+She worked as a nurse in adult emergency, internal medicine and orthopaedic surgery.
 Her experience as a nurse is an asset in handling complex injury and psychiatric claims.

-In her free time Sim enjoys swimming, Pilates and reading.
-She is fluent in Punjabi.
+In her free time Sim enjoys Ashtanga Yoga, reading and travelling.
+She speaks Punjabi and Hindi.